-- a) within 5 seconds of the beacon transmitting its first RLS Rotating Field message maintain the GNSS receiver in an active mode of operation such that it can continuously check for receipt of an RLM message for a minimum period of 30 minutes or until the beacon is deactivated if this occurs first; - b) as soon as possible determine Coordinated Universal Time (UTC) from the GNSS receiver and maintain a clock for the operating lifetime of the beacon to an accuracy of better than one second or until the beacon is deactivated; - c) After the first 30 minutes, utilise UTC time to activate the GNSS receiver at the time given by M{offset} past each subsequent hour until the beacon is deactivated or the beacon battery has expired;

-At M{offset} minutes, with $0 \leq M{\text{offset}} \leq 59$, past the next natural hour since end of the initial GNSS receiver 30 minute activation period to check for receipt of an RLM for a minimum period of 15 minutes; and d) If UTC is not available after the first 30 minutes the beacon shall attempt to establish UTC using the timings detailed in sections 4.5.5.2 and 4.5.5.4.
+- a) within 5 seconds of the beacon transmitting its first RLS Rotating Field message maintain the GNSS receiver in an active mode of operation such that it can continuously check for receipt of an RLM message for a minimum period of 30 minutes or until the beacon is deactivated if this occurs first; - b) as soon as possible determine Coordinated Universal Time (UTC) from the GNSS receiver and maintain a clock for the operating lifetime of the beacon to an accuracy of better than one second or until the beacon is deactivated; - c) After the first 30 minutes, utilise UTC time to activate the GNSS receiver at the time given by M{offset} past each subsequent hour until the beacon is deactivated or 6 hours has elapsed: At M{offset} minutes, with $0 \leq M{\text{offset}} \leq 59$, past the next natural hour since end of the initial GNSS receiver 30 minute activation period to check for receipt of an RLM for a minimum period of 15 minutes; and - d) If UTC is not available after the first 30 minutes the beacon shall attempt to establish UTC using the timings detailed in sections 4.5.5.2 and 4.5.5.4.
 If UTC is then established the beacon shall continue as per c) above.

-The GNSS receiver in the beacon continues with this operation mode until the expiration of the battery even if a Type 1 RLM has been received.
+The GNSS receiver in the beacon continues with this operation mode until 6 hours has elapsed.

 For instance, if the beacon transmitted an RLS protocol at 03.17h UTC, then the GNSS receiver would remain active until at least 03.47h UTC or until the beacon is deactivated if it is deactivated before that time.
-It would then re-activate at 04:00+M{offset} and remain active until at least 04.00+M{offset}+15 or until the beacon is deactivated and it would then reactivate again at 05:00+M{offset} until 05.00+M{offset}+15.
-The scheme continues until the battery has expired or the beacon is deactivated.
+It would then re-activate at 04:00+ M{offset} and remain active until at least 04.00+ $M{\text{offset}}+15$ or until the beacon is deactivated and it would then reactivate again at 05:00+ M{offset} until 05.00+ $M{\text{offset}}+15$.
+The scheme continues until 6 hours has elapsed.